 Dating back to the year 1162 when the Venetians danced in the Piazza San Marco to celebrate the victory of The Republic of Venice against the Patriarch of Aquileia.
-Today it has evolved into a week long annual Mardi-Gras celebration that transforms the city, with the end of the festival marking the beginning of Lent.
+Today it has evolved into a week-long annual Mardi-Gras celebration that transforms the city, with the end of the festival marking the beginning of Lent.
 The Italian festival has become known, and imitated around the world, for its masquerade masks which are worn by all.

-The week begins with The Flight of the Angel, a tradition that dates back to the mid sixteenth century when a young acrobat walked a tightrope attached to a boat anchored in the canal to the top of the St Mark’s Bell Tower.
+The week begins with The Flight of the Angel, a tradition that dates back to the mid-sixteenth century when a young acrobat walked a tightrope attached to a boat anchored in the canal to the top of the St Mark’s Bell Tower.
 This has grown into an opening celebration the involves a performer flying down from the bell tower attached to a rope.

-The majority of the festivities take place in the centre of Venice, with elaborate parades full of floats literally floating through the city’s seemingly endless canal system.
+The majority of the festivities take place in the center of Venice, with elaborate parades full of floats literally floating through the city’s seemingly endless canal system.
 The Piazza San Marco transforms into a huge circus that plays host to shows and workshops during the day and live music and DJ sets in the evening.

 You can also join in the festivities by entering one of the daily ‘Best Mask’ competitions.
 Dress in your best renaissance attire, adorned with feathers, hats and most importantly an Italian-masquerade style mask for your chance to be entered in the masquerade parade at the end of the week.

-The elegance and class of his renaissance era is revitalised every year with a 5 course wine-accompanied dinner, performances, and a casino followed by live music, a DJ, and cocktail bar until 2am.
-For travellers seeking an authentic renaissance masquerade ball, this is as close as it gets in the 21st Century.
+The elegance and class of his renaissance era is revitalized every year with a 5-course wine-accompanied dinner, performances, and a casino followed by live music, a DJ, and a cocktail bar until 2 am.
+For travelers seeking an authentic renaissance masquerade ball, this is as close as it gets in the 21st Century.

-They operate 24 hours a day including a night line between midnight and 5am so you can explore the city at any time of day.
-Visitors under the age of 29 can grab a ‘Rolling Venice’ ticket, a special reduced rate, 3 day ticket.
+They operate 24 hours a day including a nightline between midnight and 5 am so you can explore the city at any time of day.
+Visitors under the age of 29 can grab a ‘Rolling Venice’ ticket, a special reduced rate, 3-day ticket.

 The famous Basilica di San Marco looms over Piazza San Marco, the local square that floods regularly when the canals swell in the rain and is surrounded by shops, cafes, and restaurants.
-Doge’s Palace is just one of the city’s many museum that exhibits the rich history of Italy and art aficionados will love the Peggy Guggenheim.
+Doge’s Palace is just one of the city’s many museums that exhibits the rich history of Italy and art aficionados will love the Peggy Guggenheim.

-The Venice Carnival will take place on 8th February – 25th February 2020.
+The Venice Carnival will take place from February 3 – 13, 2024.